You have seven seconds.

 So, if you put a selfie or a poorly composed image of yourself up on your social profile, the finely-tuned, visually-advanced humans visiting your profile will recognize it for what it is, and in far less than seven seconds.

-A selfie or bad photo (cluttered cubicle background, inappropriate group shot) will convey that you care less than you ought.
+A selfie or bad photo (cluttered cubicle background; your head surgically cut out of a crowded group shot) will convey that you care less than you ought.
 And if you care so little about the impression you are sending about yourself, well, that speaks volumes…

 The solution is simple: get a professional headshot.
-Getting it done right is probably far less expensive (or painful) than you think.
+Getting it done right is far less expensive (or painful) than you think, and it will have a far greater impact than you ever expected.